NotNotTech/Raylib-CsLo/sub-modules/readme.md

 - after building, copy the raylib.dll/pdb to the runtimes folder, and root of raylib-cslo project folder too (for local debug).  also be sure to CLEAN output folders in VS to use the new dll!"

 ## LINUX build notes
+- thanks to `Peter0x44` for help on this.
+(2022-09@Discord-Raylib)
+- The workflow described here does not use `Premake` because that workflow broke when trying to build `4.2` for linux.
 - if on windows, can open this folder in WSL or container, then do the following steps.
 (VSCode makes opening in wsl/container easy!)

 - needed to build for linux: